snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/previous-versions/mobile-trackers-v2-x/introduction/index.md

 #### TrackerConfiguration

 Represents the configuration of the tracker and the core tracker properties.
-The TrackerConfiguration can be used to setup the tracker behaviour indicating what should be tracked in term of automatic tracking and contexts/entities to track with the events.
+The TrackerConfiguration can be used to setup the tracker behavior indicating what should be tracked in term of automatic tracking and contexts/entities to track with the events.

-- **appId**: Identifer of the app.
+- **appId**: Identifier of the app.
 - **devicePlatform** = mobile: It sets the device platform the tracker is running on.
 - **base64encoding** = true: It indicates whether the JSON data in the payload should be base64 encoded.
 - **logLevel** = OFF: It sets the log level of tracker logs.